cloudcreate-dk/essentials-project/types-jackson/README.md

 ### Configuration

-All you need to do is to add the `dk.cloudcreate.essentials.types.EssentialTypesJacksonModule` to your `ObjectMapper` configuration.
+All you need to do is to add the `dk.trustworks.essentials.types.EssentialTypesJacksonModule` to your `ObjectMapper` configuration.

 Example: